Dragon Portfolio Review: All-Weather Asset Allocation Strategy

 The Dragon Portfolio: A Comprehensive Century-Long Approach - digital art

-The Dragon Portfolio presents a revolutionary approach to asset allocation, designed to navigate the multifaceted landscape of financial markets over an extended period, typically spanning a century.
+The Dragon Portfolio presents an ambitious approach to asset allocation, designed to think across an extended period, typically spanning a century.
 It breaks away from traditional investment strategies, offering a diversified and balanced allocation of assets that strategically adapts to varying market conditions.
-This portfolio strategy is not merely a collection of different asset types; it is a sophisticated, methodical approach that responds to the intricate dynamics of global economic and market cycles.
+This portfolio strategy is not merely a collection of different asset types; it is a methodical approach that responds to the dynamics of global economic and market cycles.

 Dragon Portfolio What Is The Optimal 100 Year Portfolio?
 By Chris Cole of Artemis Capital Management